PriyankaHichkad/AI-Research-Report-Generator/README.md

 ### 2. Main AI Agent
 The **Main AI Agent** acts as the controller of the workflow.
 It interprets the user's request and decides when to call other tools or agents to gather information.

-The reasoning capabilities of the agent are powered by a chat model accessed through :contentReference[oaicite:2]{index=2}.
+The reasoning capabilities of the agent are powered by a chat model accessed through it.

 ---